-Addr Points to the host address which is a constant string.
-Len Specifies the length of the address. Туре Specifies the domain type of the host address.
-This works only on the address family AF_INET.
+Points to the host address that is a pointer to the binary format address.
+Specifies the length of the address.

+Туре Specifies the domain type of the host address.
+It can be either AF_INET or AF_INET6 .
 Htent Points to a hostent structure which is used to store the return value of the gethostaddr subroutine.
 Ht_data Points to a hostent_data structure.

 Note: The return value of the gethostbyaddr subroutine points to static data that is overwritten by subsequent calls.
 This data must be copied at every call to be saved for use by subsequent calls.
-The gethostbyaddr_r subroutine solves this problem.
+The gethostbyaddr\r subroutine solves this problem.

 If the Name parameter is a hostname, this subroutine searches for a machine with that name as an IP address.
-Because of this, use the gethostbyname_r subroutine.
+Because of this, use the gethostbyname\r subroutine.

-The gethostbyaddr_r subroutine is unsuccessful if any of the following errors occur:
+The gethostbyaddr\r subroutine is unsuccessful if any of the following errors occur:

 HOST_NOT_FOUND The host specified by the Name parameter was not found.
 TRY_AGAIN The local server did not receive a response from an authoritative server.
 Try again later.
 NO_RECOVERY Indicates an unrecoverable error occured.
 NO_ADDRESS The requested Name parameter is valid but does not have an Internet address at the name server.
-SERVICE_UNAVAILABLE EINVAL None of the name services specified are running or available.
-The hostent pointer is NULL gethostbyname Subroutine
+SERVICE_UNAVAILABLE None of the name services specified are running or available.
+EINVAL The hostent pointer is NULL gethostbyname Subroutine

-/etc/hosts Contains the host name data base. /etc/resolv.conf Contains the name server and domain name /etc/netsvc.conf Contains the name services ordering. /usr/include/netdb.h Contains the network database structure.
+/etc/hosts Contains the host name data base. /etc/resolv.conf Contains the name server and domain name. /etc/netsvc.conf Contains the name services ordering. /usr/include/netdb.h Contains the network database structure.

-"endhostent_r Subroutine" on page 39, "gethostbyaddr_r Subroutine" on page 64, "gethostent_r Subroutine" on page 70, and "sethostent_r Subroutine" on page 163.
+"endhostent\r Subroutine" on page 45, "gethostbyaddr\r Subroutine" on page 75, "gethostent\r Subroutine" on page 80, and "sethostent\r Subroutine" on page 204.